-The RM is required to conduct feasibility studies and due diligence for investment decision-making.
+The RM is required to conduct feasibility studies and due diligence for investment decision-making9.
 Acquisition and disposal prices must be based on an appraisal price.
 Properties must be revalued every two years.

-From April 16, 2016, indirect investment through at least 99% of the REIT's own subsidiary may be made, providing that REIT subsidiary must also comply with REIT investment regulations.
+From April 16, 2016, indirect investment through at least 99%10 of the REIT's own subsidiary may be made, providing that the REIT subsidiary must also comply with REIT investment regulations.

-Borrowing of not more than 10% of its total assets is allowed under specified conditions
+Borrowing is allowed under the specified conditions not more than 10% of its total assets